HL7/cqf-measures/input/pages/packaging.md

 ### Packaging Artifacts
 {: #packaging-artifacts}

-In general, artifacts such as libraries, measures, and test cases are packaged as a Bundle of type `transaction`.
+{:.new-content #FHIR-30079}In general, artifacts such as libraries, measures, and test cases are packaged as a Bundle of type `transaction`.
 They may span multiple bundles in a given delivery, thus the bundle should be processed as a unit.

 An artifact bundle contains the artifact as the first entry in the bundle, and optionally the